iggredible/Learn-Vim/ch06_insert_mode.md

-O    Starts a new line above the cursor and insert text s    Delete the character under the cursor and insert text S    Delete the current line and insert text gi   Insert text in same position where the last insert mode was stopped in current buffer gI   Insert text at the start of line (column 1)
+O    Starts a new line above the cursor and insert text s    Delete the character under the cursor and insert text S    Delete the current line and insert text gi   Insert text in same position where the last insert mode was stopped gI   Insert text at the start of line (column 1)
 ```